fool us host

 Books by Penn Jillette

-Jon Finch is a professional entertainer in the Midwest, a mentalist and magician who performs at corporate and social events.
-Having performed in over 50 countries (well...counties), he offers entertainment sharing his comedy, creative brand of strong magic, extraordinary mentalism.
+Jon Finch is a professional entertainer in the Midwest, a mentalist, and a magician who performs at corporate social events.
+Having performed in over 50 countries (well…counties), he offers entertainment by sharing his comedy, creative brand of strong magic, and extraordinary mentalism.